 - The type of the eBook being created; is it a picture-heavy and interactive book or a text- heavy book?

-- Does the book use a single-column text layout or a more intricate one?
+- Does the book use a single-column text layout or a more complex one?

 - Do the images and graphic elements perform as a complementary aspect of the text?

 - The people you are trying to target as your audience?

 Now, you have understood everything that you need to know while trying to figure out the format that you must be using to create an eBook in every way that you have intended it to be fixed layout conversion or reflowable ebook conversion.
 By weighing reflowable vs. fixed layout ePub advantages effectively, you will be able to use the layout that fits your eBook beautifully.